pytest-dev/apipkg/readme.txt

 python package and greatly reduce the number of imports for your users.
 It is a `small pure python module`_ that works on virtually all Python versions, including CPython2.3 to Python3.1, Jython and PyPy.
-It co-operates well with Python's ``help()`` system and common command line completion tools.
+It co-operates well with Python's ``help()`` system, custom importers (PEP302) and common command line completion tools.

 Usage is very simple: you can require 'apipkg' as a dependency or you can copy paste the <100 Lines of code into your project.

 Tutorial example
 -------------------